Rcasco/ng14-odometer/README.md

 ## Demo

-The [demo](demo) subfolder contains a project created with angular-cli that has been adapted to showcase the functionality of ng2-odometer.
+The [demo](demo) subfolder contains a project created with angular-cli that has been adapted to showcase the functionality of tm-ng-odometer.
 To execute the code follow this steps:

 ```